squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 = Squid 3.0 =

 Now in '''STABLE''' cycle.
 The features have largely been set and large code changes are reserved for later versions.
-Additions are limited to '''Security fixes'''
+Additions are limited to '''Security and Bug fixes'''

 Basic new features in 3.0